Demystifying When Pruning Works via Representation Hierarchies: Complementary Discussion of Quantization

 \section{Complementary Discussion of Quantization}

-While this work mainly focus on network pruning, our empirical theoritical analysis is general also works for quantization.
-As show in the (a)--(c) in Figure \ref{fig:pruning_quant}, we compare the resulted deviation from quantization and pruning.
-Quantization has consistently higher similarity, i.e., low deviactions, which is because quantization only compress low-precison elements while pruning compresses parallel parameters.
-As a result, the magnitude and variance of $\Delta z$ is much lower correspondingly, and the KL Divergence of $p$ is almost stable in the first steps.
-While the KL divergence increases sharply at some point for quantization, it is mainly because the question is fully answers and redundant tokens kept in the subsequent sequences.
+While this work mainly focuses on network pruning, our empirical and theoretical analysis also applies to quantization.
+As shown in panels (a)--(c) of Figure~\ref{fig:pruning_quant}, we compare the resulting deviations induced by quantization and pruning.
+Quantization exhibits consistently higher similarity, i.e., lower deviations, because it approximates parameters with low-precision values, whereas pruning removes parameters entirely.
+As a result, the magnitude and variance of $\Delta z$ are much lower, and the KL divergence of $p$ remains nearly stable in the early decoding steps.
+Although the KL divergence for quantization increases sharply at a certain point, this mainly occurs because the question has already been fully answered and redundant tokens are generated in the subsequent sequence.